Table of Contents

 The incidence of Chauri Chaura took place in 1922, which became the reason why Mahatma Gandhi called off the non-cooperation movement.
 After the end of the non-cooperation movement, Gandhi focused on his social reform work and was not very active in the political sphere.

-3. Salt March and The Civil Disobedience Movement, 1930
+3. Salt March and Civil Disobedience Movement, 1930

-Gandhi announced that he will lead a march to break the salt law as the law gave the state the Monopoly on the manufacturing and sale of salt.
+Gandhi announced that he would lead a march to break the salt law as the law gave the state the Monopoly on the manufacturing and sale of salt.

 Gandhi along with his 78 followers started his march from his ashram in Sabarmati to the coastal town of Dandi in Gujarat where they broke the salt law of the government by gathering natural salt and boiling seawater to produce salt which also marked the beginning of Civil Disobedience Movement.